-Then again, to paraphrase a famous NFL saying, on any given Thursday, Friday, Saturday or Sunday, and in the case of the championship, Monday, any team can emerge victorious.
+Then again, to paraphrase a famous NFL saying, on any given Thursday, Friday, Saturday or Sunday, and in the case of the championship, Monday, any team can emerge victoriously.
 It is, after all, a one-game showdown being played by college kids, and it often devolves into a game of musical March Madness.

 An interesting study compiled by NCAA.com displayed that if you just played all favorites in your NCAA pool, you would come out ahead of the curve.
-Using data based on their own NCAA Bracket Challenge, NCAA.com showed that by simply going with the favorite in all 61 tournament games, you would have bettered the staus quo in six of the last seven March Madness tournaments.
+Using data based on their own NCAA Bracket Challenge, NCAA.com showed that by simply going with the favorite in all 61 tournament games, you would have bettered the status quo in six of the last seven March Madness tournaments.

 Early Favorites Are The Best Bet

 The early odds are announced and top of the card are the Kansas Jay Hawks, Gonzaga Bulldogs, San Diego State, and Baylor Bears.
 The Jayhawks are an easy choice at 6.00 having just won the Big 12 title and playing the best ball in the league this year.